 If you get invited to a lovo say yes straight away!
 This traditional Fijian banquet involves cooking a large amount of meat (chicken or pork), fish and vegetables wrapped in banana leaves and then baking it in an oven dug in the ground.
 It’s a real community affair, and the food’s delicious.

-Bora Bora vs Fiji: Which should you visit?
+Bora Bora vs Fiji: Which is the Better Choice?

 If you have an image in your head of a tropical island getaway that includes sipping cocktails from a coconut, and spending more time sunbathing at a high-end resort than anything else, then Bora Bora may be better.

 This French Polynesian paradise – which almost exclusively centers its tourist trade on upmarket resorts – can be very expensive though.
 However this island may be the world’s most beautiful, and the hotel service you receive will be exceptional.